How Napoleon lost his grip on Europe and was finally defeated

 By the end of 1805, following his remarkable victory at the Battle of Austerlitz, Napoleon was the most powerful man in Europe.

-Not only had he developed a reputation as a brilliant military general, but he had also become the Emperor of France, which gave him unquestioned authority at home.
+Not only had he developed a reputation as a brilliant military general, but he had also been the Emperor of France for over a year, which gave him unquestioned authority at home.

-However, over the next ten years, a number of disastrous decisions and battlefield losses would ultimately bring him down until he would be exiled from France.
+However, over the next ten years, a number of disastrous decisions would ultimately topple him from power, and he would be exiled from France altogether.

-Following Napoleon’s defeat of the combined forces of Austria and Russia at the Battle of Austerlitz on the 2nd of December, 1805, he now possessed large parts of Germany.
+Following Napoleon’s defeat of the combined forces of Austria and Russia at the Battle of Austerlitz on the 2nd of December 1805, he now possessed large parts of Italy and other former regions of the Habsburg lands.

 Napoleon then reorganised his European territories so that they operated as a larger part of his French Empire.